overminder/rustc-link-lib-bug/README.md

 ### Example Description

-Let's say you have two static libraries: `libfoo.a` and `libbar.a`, where the later depends a symbol from the former.
+Let's say you have two static libraries: `libfoo.a` and `libbar.a`, where the later depends on a symbol from the former.

 You are writing two FFI binding crates, `rust-foo-sys` and `rust-bar-sys` for these libraries.
 To do this, you print `cargo:rustc-link-lib={kind}={libname}` in